atlesp/SecurityGroupMonitoring/README.md

   Find if a security group is added to a interface

 # Scope not implemented
-- Make sure the SG at least is attached to one instance
 - Public subnet / public IP check
 - Lacks proper testing to find possible edge cases / race conditions